History of BMX (1978 - 1979)

 Also in Belgium the first official organization was formed called the B.C.B.
 (Belgium Cyclo-cross Bond) on March 1st, 1979 (officialy announced / made public in the Staatscourant), run by chairman Mr. Albert Dekkers from Lommel-Belgium.
-Dekkers saw BMX during the January 1978 demo at the international moto-cross at Valkenswaard-Holland.
-At the time, Mr. Dekkers was present at most moto-cross event due to his business: food and beverage stand, selling among other things the famous Belgium french fries!
+Dekkers discovered BMX during the March 1978 demo at the international moto-cross at Valkenswaard-Holland, which I organized.
+At the time, Mr. Dekkers was present at most moto-cross event in Belgium and Holland, due to his business: food and beverage vendor, selling among other things the famous Belgium french fries!
 July 7th.
-1979 we had our first exchange with this Belgium organization at the Eindhoven BMX promotional track.
+1979 we had our first riders exchange with this Belgium organization at the Eindhoven BMX promotional track.

-In Holland also a famous Dutch road bike manufacturer called Gazelle and a French bicycle manufacturer Moto-Becane through his Dutch main distributor by name of Mr. Lamme, got involved in BMX as well did again French bicycle manufacturer Peugeot through its Dutch distributor in Veenendaal run by mr. Kreber.
-They contacted the S.F.N. and asked for rules and regulations, race-schedules and so on.
+In Holland also a famous Dutch road bike manufacturer called Gazelle and a French bicycle manufacturer Moto-Becane through its Dutch main distributor by name of Mr. Lamme, got involved in BMX.
+Shortly after another French bicycle manufacturer called Peugeot, through its Dutch distributor in Veenendaal mr. Kreber got involved in selling BMX bikes and parts.
+They contacted the S.F.N. and asked for rules and regulations, race-schedules, promotion materials and so on.

-The S.F.N. starts to cooperate with the "Motorsport Organisatie Nederland" (M.0.N.).
-It is agreed upon that both organizations will referee to each other.
+The S.F.N. starts to cooperate with the "Motorsport Organisatie Nederland" (M.O.N.).
+It is agreed upon that both organizations will refer to each other.
 It seemed at the time that in the moto-cross world there was a lot of interest for this new introduced BMX sport.
-The M.O.N.-members of the board that stood at the basis of the cooperation were Dick Blokland and Ab Moerman.
+The M.O.N.- members of the board that stood at the basic of the cooperation S.F.N. - M.O.N., were Dick Blokland and Ab Moerman.

 March, 1st. issue of Moto Revue - France.

-First issue of Moto Revue (motorcycle magazine) an article of Alain Kuligowski on BMX, introducing the sport of BMX and more special the BMX machines.
-Pictures of Alain showing of an a French built copy of a Mongoose BMX bike.
+In the first issue of Moto Revue (motorcycle magazine) an article appeared written by Alain Kuligowski on BMX, introducing the sport of BMX and more special the BMX machines.
+Pictures of Alain showing off an a French built copy of a Mongoose BMX bike.
 This is what BMX got under way in France.

 An article of Alain in MOTO REVUE, a motorcycle magazine, trickered off the start of the sport of BMX in France.

-We also agreed to try to organize an international race between France and Holland at Beaune - France.
+We also agreed to try to organize an international race between France and Holland in the city of Beaune - France at their local track.
 René Nicolas, a friend of Alain, would organize the event.
-Later on, Rene would become one of my best friends and THE PIONEER of French BMX.
+Later on, René would become one of my best friends and is the THE PIONEER / Father of French BMX.

 I received an official letter from the NBA, telling that the NBA had affiliated with the J.BMX. - Japan BMX federation.
-Ernie Alexander had been installed vice-president in this capacity, he would coordinate events in Japan.
-Five trips were plant to Japan even bringing American riders to this country to promote the sport of BMX.
+Ernie Alexander had been installed as vice-president and in this capacity, he would coordinate events in Japan.
+Five trips were plant to Japan and Ernie would bring American riders to this country to promote the sport of BMX.

 March 23rd., NBL and NBA started the IBMF.

-I received a letter from the NBA at New Hall, that NBL and NBA were organizing an international BMX federation, later to be called IBMF.
+I received a letter from the NBA at New Hall, that the NBL and NBA were organizing an international BMX federation, later to be called IBMF.
 This organization would die a sudden death after about one year.
-The I.BMX.F. would be formed instead by representatives from about 10 countries a couple of years later.
+Two years later, the I.BMX.F. would be formed on initiative of Gerrit Does and representatives from about 10 countries became co-founders of this new world wide BMX organization in the setting of the F.I.M. in motorcycle sports.
 Main reason the I.BMX.F succeded was because of Gerrit Does, who was the initiator and driving force as well as promotor of an international world wide BMX organisation formed by federations and such (not manufacturers, like the JAG BMX Worlds).

 I received a promoter's kit from ABA's Mr. Merl Mennenga.
 Mr. Mennega also stated that the ABA did not have the intention of joining the IBMF.
 He did not approve of the structure and operation of that organization "at the time".

-March/April, the first official BMX track built in Eindhoven - Holland.
+March/April, the first official BMX track was built in the city of Eindhoven - Holland.

-The first official promotional SFN BMX track being built by the city of Eindhoven at the Welschapsedijk (a harbor nowadays!!).
-Total costs bull-dozer Dutch guilders 614,=.
-The guy who built the track with me at that time, still is involved in BMX (till about 2000) with the BMX club "Lion d'Or" of Valkenswaard, his name is mr. Mies Mallot.
+The first official promotional SFN BMX track was being built by the city of Eindhoven at the Welschapsedijk (a harbor nowadays!!).
+Total cost of a bull-dozer, Dutch guilders 614,=.
+The guy who built the track with me at that time, was involved in BMX till about the year 2000, within the BMX club "Lion d'Or" of Valkenswaard, his name is mr. Mies Mallot.

 *** foto track Welschap 1979